 One animal study indicates 25% protein diets with .8 g/100 garlic powder increased testosterone.

 Though you might not be getting as much testosterone as the clinical study, any production is better than none.

-Beans are great meat alternatives due to high protein content, as high as 15.2 g per cup (black beans).
-Eating beans supplies much-needed nutrients to repair muscles after a workout, and you won’t have to worry about high levels of saturated and trans fat that you would normally get in equal amounts of animal-based protein.
+Beans are great meat alternatives due to high protein content, as high as 15.2 g per cup with black beans.
+Eating beans supplies much-needed nutrients to repair muscles after a workout, and you won’t have to worry about high levels of saturated and trans fat that you would typically get in equal amounts of animal-based protein.

 Beans are also excellent iron sources, and iron is considered “one of the most critical minerals with implications for sports performance.”
 Iron is a component of hemoglobin, myoglobin, and other enzymes in the muscles cells responsible for metabolizing and transporting oxygen during endurance exercises.

 Your muscles can grow and repair by eating beans.
 So eat them plain, in a salad, or throw them in some tacos.

 Considered a vegetable by the USDA, avocados are excellent protein sources, roughly 3-4 g per cup, adding a variety to your protein consumption.
 Not only do avocados enhance muscle recovery, making your muscles bigger, but they also offer 10 g dietary fiber, increasing satiety.